Welcome Faculty Members

 - CARE Team and Students of Concern

-The associate deans will often work with students who are struggling to complete work in a timely fashion for a number of reasons.
+The deans will often work with students who are struggling to complete work in a timely fashion for a number of reasons.
 Here is what you can expect from us:

 Under appropriate circumstances, the undergraduate deans can recommend to course instructors that a student be granted an extension, an excused absence, or other academic adjustment.
 This may involve particular assignments during a term, or a course grade of "I" (Incomplete) at the end of a term.
 While the deans can facilitate and support requests for extensions and other academic accommodations, it is important to stress that any final decision rests with the course instructor.